fefferico/gym-app/README.md

 1.  **Set up your Profile**: Navigate to "Profile & Settings" to enter your username, measurements, and preferred units (kg/lbs).
 2.  **Explore the Exercise Library**: Familiarize yourself with the available exercises.
 3.  **Create a Routine**: Go to "My Routines" and build your first workout plan.
-4.  **Start a Program (Optional)**: If you have a long-term plan, create a Training Program and schedule your routines.
+4.  **Start a Program**: If you have a long-term plan, create a Training Program and schedule your routines.
 5.  **Start Tracking**: Go to the home screen and start your first scheduled workout, or pick any routine to start an ad-hoc session.

 ## Data Management